Factor of iid's through stochastic domination: Abstract

 \section{Abstract}

-We develop a method to prove that certain percolation processes on amenable random rooted graphs are factors of iid (fiid), given that the process is a monotone limit of random finite subgraphs that satisfy a certain independent stochastic domination property.
-Among the consequences are the previously open claims that the Uniform Spanning Forest (USF) is a factor of iid for recurrent graphs, it is a finite-valued finitary fiid on amenable graphs, and that the critical Ising model on $\Z^d$ is a finite-valued finitary fiid, using the known uniqueness of the Gibbs measure.
+We develop a method to prove that certain percolation processes on amenable random rooted graphs are factors of iid, given that the process is a monotone limit of random finite subgraphs that satisfy a certain independent stochastic domination property.
+Among the consequences is the previously open claim that the Uniform Spanning Forest is a factor of iid for recurrent graphs, and that it arises as a finitary factor.